ljnelson/objexj/src/site/markdown/syntax.md

     (java.lang.RuntimeException/(java.lang.Exception))

-Capture group `1` above consists of a `RuntimeException` followed by an `Exception`.
+Capture group `1` above consists of a `RuntimeException` followed by an `Exception` (capture group `0` is always present, and always captures the entire match).
 If a match occurs, then asking the `${project.artifactId}` engine to return group `1` will return a `List` whose only two elements are these objects.
 Asking the engine to return group `2` will return a `List` consisting only of the object